batoxpr/introtoim/Mid-term Documentation Pt2.md

 So far, I only have the (following)[https://editor.p5js.org/batoxpr/sketches/mkPuaCvwf] code.
 It contains the basic functionalities of the game.
-However, I plan to get the game fully finished over the weekend.
-I'll have the final ready on Tuesday and I'll add final touches based on the feedback.
+I'm aware that the code is not so effective as it repeats the same lines many times.
+I plan to implement arrays and classes soon to get the game fully finished over the weekend.
+I plan to have the final version ready on Tuesday and I'll add extra touches based on the feedback.